-How to find the best bras for a large bust — and avoid the dreaded uniboob
+How To Find The Best Bras For A Large Bust — And Avoid The Dreaded Uniboob

 1. Be Pro-ficient

 A professional fitting means you can learn your current bra size and get style recommendations — saving precious time/energy/tears wasted on searching for “the one.”
 The current part is key, because a bust size changes with time.
 If you’ve gained or lost any weight in the last year (yup, even a few pounds), or had a baby, your boobs likely just aren’t the same as before.
 “Support and comfort cannot be compromised,” says Marie-Josée Koury, customer relations and product development consultant for lingerie company, Wacoal Canada.
 “Get fitted by an expert who will first establish your contour measurement, then cup size.”
 And don’t just stand there when trying on a new undergarment, put it through its paces before you head to the cash register.
 “Once you have the bra on, sit down.
 The chest expands in the seated position and you will be able to assess your comfort level,” says Koury.
-See, the pros know!

 2. Find Comfort Queens

 A lot goes into a bra that’s specially designed for a large bust, and it’s possible you’re not benefiting from the construction as planned.
 Exhibit A: straps that dig into shoulders.
 “Women with large chests will commonly buy bras that are too big at the torso band, putting all the weight of the breast onto the straps, which will then dig into the shoulders,” says John Izzo, la Vie en Rose VP Design and Product Development, who advises seeking out bras with wider torso bands and three eye/hook closures.
 “Most of the support should come from the torso band and thus this should be snug.
 The straps should be there to support too, but [they] mainly stabilize movement.”
 Izzo also recommends looking for bras that feature fuller cups.
 “They will give more support, minimize the breast movement, and will define the breasts to avoid uniboob,” he says.
-And if you experience an aching back and sore shoulders as a result of your sizeable assets, choose bras that feature wider straps.
-They’re designed to offer maximum support, leading to increased comfort.
+Bras that feature wider straps are designed to offer maximum support, leading to increased comfort.

 3. Let’s Get Technical

 Lace is lovely, but for effortless comfort on a daily basis you’ll want to get up close and personal with more modern textiles.
 “Spacer fabric is a breathable material that is very soft and adapts to your shape,” says Koury, “For larger cup sizes a good T-shirt bra made with spacer fabric will provide support and opacity without increasing projection.”
 Technical materials are a must-have when it comes to sports bras, too.
 (You want to get sweaty, not stay sweaty, right?)
-Whether you appreciate the security of a compression style sports bra, or require the sculpted support of a multi-seam design, options made with moisture wicking materials will keep help keep Twin Peaks cool and dry.
+Whether you appreciate the security of a compression style sports bra, or require the sculpted support of a multi-seam design, options made with moisture wicking materials will keep help keep you cool and dry.

 Another nitty-gritty necessity is the band fit.
 Ideally, a new bra will fit best around the band with the closures on the widest apart setting.
 This leaves room for you to adjust the fit over time, maintaining a snug closure as the highly elasticized material stretches out – which it inevitably will.
 Embrace the process.